geopandas/geopandas/doc/source/about/roadmap.md

 simpler to install and not require binary dependencies, which would lower the barrier to entry for GeoPandas users that need basic I/O support for a limited number of GIS formats such as ESRI Shapefiles or GeoPackages.

+### Prepared geometries

+GeoPandas is using spatial indexing for the operations that may benefit from it.
+Further performance gains can be achieved using prepared geometries.
+Preparation creates a spatial index of individual line segments of geometries, greatly enhancing the speed of spatial predicates like `intersects` or `contains`.
+Given that the preparation has become less computationally expensive in `shapely` 2.0, GeoPandas should expose the preparation to the user but, more importantly, use smart automatic geometry preparation under the hood.